mainy1995/MemeHub-Bot/messages.md

     ```
   - `events:edit`: A meme has been edited
     ```ts
+    {
-    string // The id of the meme that got edited
+      meme_id: string, // The id of the meme that got edited
+      in_group: boolean // True, if the meme has been posted in the meme group }
     ```
   - `logging:log`: A log message
    ```ts